magus/dcsseeds/README.md

 ## TODO

+- Extract Turns from morgue, use to prevent duplicate seed submissions

 - Query for all unique players to populate two selects on Compare page Populate both select elements with the users
   Select the users from the compare url if available